Nocte people

-The Nocte people, also known as the Nocte Naga, are a Tibeto-Burmese ethnic group primarily living in Northeast Indian state of Arunachal Pradesh.
+The Nocte people, are a Naga tribe living primarily in Northeast Indian state of Arunachal Pradesh.
 They number about 111,679 (Census 2011), mainly living in the Patkai hills of Tirap district of Arunachal Pradesh, India.
-Ethnically related to the Konyak Naga, their origins can be traced back to the Hukong Valley in Myanmar, from where they migrated to India in the 15^{th} and 16^{th} centuries.
+Ethnically related to the Konyak Naga, their origins can be traced back to the Hukong Valley in Myanmar, from where they migrated to India in the 15th and 16th centuries.

 Their chiefs who were originally known as Ang exert control over the village with their council, the "Ngoang-Wang" (modern-day cabinet).
 Since they did not have an army under their control they would consult trusted family (lowang-tang) on crucial matters.
 The Chief also consult village elders and priests on all important socio-religious ceremonies.

 Terminology

 The term Nocte was coined in the 1950s.
 It has been derived from two words: Nok, which means village, and Tey, which means people.
-In the medieval and the colonial period, the Nocte people were called Noga or Naga due to their shared ethnic ties with the Naga people of Nagaland.
+In the medieval and colonial period, the Nocte people were called Noga or Naga due to their shared ethnic ties with the Naga people of Nagaland.
 As per the location of the village, the Ahoms termed the Noctes as Namsangya or Namsangia, Borduaria or Bor Duris, and Paniduaria.